sedelmeyer/predicting-crime/pages/data.md

 **PRELIMINARY FINDINGS:**

-Given the strength of correlationsh among a handful of our predictors, with additional time and future iterations of our analysis, this is high on our priorities list to address.
-To address this, for the most strongly correlated predictor pairings we will consider methods such as centering to alleviate potential correlation issues and the removal of at least one of the predictors from the pairings to see what affect it has on our models and the interpretability of our results.
+Given the strength of correlations among a handful of our predictors, with additional time and future iterations of our analysis, this is high on our list of priorities to address.
+To address this, for the most strongly correlated predictor pairings we will consider methods such as centering to alleviate potential correlation issues and the removal of at least one of the predictors from the pairings to see what effect each change has on our models and the interpretability of our results.

 [Return to page contents](#top)